Sparky4567/peekaboo/README.md

 # Peekaboo

-Peekaboo prerender for ReactJS projects written purely in python (flask)
+Peekaboo prerender for ReactJS projects written purely in python (flask).
+It uses sqlite to store the rendered data.

+How did this idea come into my mind?
+Well, I did not find the tool that suited my personal needs anywhere.
+So, I created one for my personal use, but it was way more better than I expected it to be.
+And that's why I decided to share the codebase with you all.
+Maybe, it will help to boost your creativity and personal projects, too.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K06VU8Z)